trends

 A Changing Competitive Landscape

-Meanwhile, word-of-mouth marketing via social media platforms has become a dominant source of business in the digital age.
+Word-of-mouth marketing via social media platforms has become a dominant source of business in the digital age.

 “That’s where I see the most growth taking place moving forward,” Carnegie says.
 “More and more people look to Instagram, Reddit and TikTok for guidance and inspiration — whether it be for local food recommendations or the next, best sex toy.”

 Rather than relying solely on traditional ads or in-store recommendations, they turn first to the platforms where they already spend their time.
-They scroll through social feeds, paying close attention to what their favorite influencers, creators and personalities are wearing, using or endorsing.
+They scroll through social feeds, paying close attention to what their favorite personalities are using or endorsing.
 These voices — trusted, relatable and consistently present — help shape purchasing decisions by offering real-world context and social proof.
 As a result, consumers feel more confident exploring new products that align with the content they see in their everyday feeds, says Tom Hassid, senior key account manager at Oh La La Cheri.

 “We view social media as a powerful tool for brand recognition, which ultimately increases demand for our partners carrying Oh La La Chéri products,” he said.
 “A significant change we’re seeing is the increasing role of AI tools, which can provide personalized recommendations based on individual preferences and prompts, making product discovery even more tailored.”